Thought-Weaver/CUDA-Game-of-Life/README.md

 ![Example Output](gifs/example.gif)

+When not running this in quiet mode, each frame will be output where a '#' represents a living cell and '.' represents a dead one.

 ## Tests

 You can also build the project using make test.
 This will create an executable called test in the bin directory.
 Running ./bin/test will run a series of tests on the IO and Grid class functions.
 If everything runs fine, the program will print out numerous successes; if not, it will exit with an assertion error.